Mashweb/docker-project-for-radiance/README.md

 [the Radiance project](https://github.com/Shirakumo/radiance), and [the Radiance tutorial](https://github.com/Shirakumo/radiance-tutorial/blob/master/Part%200.md).

+On Linux, which many users of this Docker project will be using, it is good to manage Docker as a non-root user.
+See [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/) on the Docker website.

 ## Building, running, stopping, publishing

 The `Dockerfile` and `Makefile` in this Git project support the maintainance and use